 Where ICT is non-web software that provides a user interface, it shall satisfy the WCAG 2.1 Success Criterion 3.2.2 On Input.

 11.3.2.3 Void

+NOTE: The related web page requirement for “Consistent navigation” applies to “Sets” of web pages.
+While consistency within software is desirable, “sets of software” in the same sense as “sets of web pages”, are extremely rare and an equivalent is not included in this clause on software requirements.

 11.3.2.4 Void

+NOTE: The related web page requirement for “Consistent identification” applies to “Sets” of web pages.
+In software, the equivalent to “sets of web pages” would be “sets of software”, but these are extremely rare and an equivalent is not included in this clause on software requirements.

 11.3.3 Input assistance

 11.3.3.1 Error identification